 Table of Contents

-This site is referred by many names, thus let’s list go over them.
-Knights’ Halls is the old name.
-I guess the primary motivation for changing the name was the new archaeological findings that discovered many new underground rooms.
+Many names refer to this site.
+Thus let’s list go over them.
+Knights` Halls is the old name.
+The primary motivation for changing the name was probably the new archaeological findings that discovered many new underground rooms.
 The last official name is Hospitaller Fortress.
-But many also refer to this place as Crusader Fortress or The Knights’ Kingdom.
+But many also refer to this place as Crusader Fortress or The Knights` Kingdom.

 Old Acre is the old part of the modern city of Acre.
-And Hospitaller Fortress, as many other tourist attractions are located within Old Acre.
+And Hospitaller Fortress, like many other tourist attractions, is located within the old city.

 - You can click on the map to enlarge it.

-I visited Hospitaller Fortress (also named the Citadel, and Knights’ Halls) about half a dozen times over the years.
+I visited Hospitaller Fortress (also named the Citadel and Knights` Halls) about half a dozen times over the years.
 And usually, I purchase the basic combined ticket.
 I did the same during the August 2019 visit.
 And I am delighted to say that they are continually improving the site.
-Not only they dig and reveal new archeological findings, but they also improve the overall experience.
-Near the cash register, there is a new hall where you can see a short movie about the history of Acre and Hospitaller Fortress.
+Not only do they dig and reveal new archeological findings, but they also improve the overall experience.
+Near the cash register, there is a new hall where you can see a short movie about Acre and Hospitaller Fortress’s history.